353words/simulations/README.md

 24 }
 ```

 Listing 5 shows the `hasSame` function.
 For a group of size `n` it will draw `n` random birthdays.
-Birthdays are represented as day of year, we have 365 of these.
+Birthdays are represented as days since the beginning of the year, we have 365 of these.

 On line 14 we initialized a map for already seen birthdays.
 On line 16 we draw a random day and on line 17 we check if we've seen this day already.
 If the currently drawn birthday was already seen, we return `true` on line 18.
 Otherwise we update the `seen` map on line 20.
 Finally, if there are no duplicated days, we return `false` on line 23.